11 Data-Driven Models

 “All models are wrong, but some are useful.” –George E. P. Box

 So far, our analysis of poll-related results has been based on a simple sampling model.
 This model assumes that each voter has an equal chance of being selected for the poll, similar to picking beads from an urn with two colors.
 However, in this section, we explore real-world data and discover that this model is incorrect.
-Instead, we propose a more effective approach in which we directly model the outcomes of pollsters rather than the polls themselves.
+Instead, we propose a more effective approach in which we directly model the outcomes of pollsters rather than the individual polls.

 A more recent development since the original invention of opinion polls, is the use of computers to aggregate publicly available data from different sources and develop data-driven forecasting models.
 Here, we explore how poll aggregators collected and combined data reported by different experts to produce improved predictions.
 We will introduce ideas behind the statistical models used to improve election forecasts beyond the power of individual polls.
 Specifically, we introduce a useful model for constructing a confidence interval for the difference in popular vote.